AILab-CVC/SEED/README.md

 `SEED` is released under [Apache License Version 2.0](License.txt).

 ## Acknowledgement
-We utilize `Stable Diffusion` to decode images from our visual codes, and use its implementation and pre-trained model in https://github.com/CompVis/stable-diffusion.
-Our code is developped based on https://github.com/salesforce/LAVIS.
+We utilize `Stable Diffusion`to decode images from our visual codes and use its implementation and pre-trained model in https://github.com/CompVis/stable-diffusion.
+Our code is developed based on https://github.com/salesforce/LAVIS.
 Thanks for their wonderful works.